microsoft/winget-cli/doc/specs/#980 - Apps and Features entries version mapping.md

 1. Splitting the string based on the split character (`.`)
 2. Parsing a leading, positive integer from each split part
 3. Saving any remaining, non-digits as a supplemental value
+4. If a version part's value is 0 and it does not have supplemental value(non-digits), the version part is dropped(i.e. `1.0.0` will be parsed internally as version with only one part with value 1)

 Versions are compared by:
  for each part in each version